LMCache: An Efficient KV Cache Layer for Enterprise-Scale LLM Inference

+\mypara{P2P KV cache sharing} \name supports peer-to-peer KV cache sharing, allowing an instance to fetch KV cache from another peer when a local cache miss occurs.
+Upon a cache miss, the instance's local worker can query the centralized controller manager via \texttt{batched\_p2p\_lookup}.
+The manager will return a list of \texttt{(inst\_id, device, hit\_chunks)}, representing the number of hit chunks and the location that hold these chunks.
+The instance can then choose to, for example, load KV cache from a peer with maximum \texttt{hit\_chunks}.

 \mypara{KV cache clearance} Applications may clear cache when switching models or reclaiming memory.
-The \texttt{clear(tokens, instance, location)} function removes the KV cache corresponding to \texttt{tokens} stored at a specific storage \texttt{location} (\eg GPU memory or CPU memory) within the given \texttt{instance}.
+Upon recieving a \texttt{clear(tokens, inst\_id, location)} call, the controller manager dispatches the operation to the corresponding instance identified by \texttt{inst\_id}.
+The instance's worker then removes the KV cache associated with \texttt{tokens} stored from a specific stroage device \texttt{device}.

-\mypara{Pinning KV cache in GPU memory} Some contexts, such as system prompts in chatbot applications, should remain in GPU memory for fast access.
-The \texttt{pin(instance, location, tokens)} function pins the specified KV cache in the chosen storage tier (GPU memory) of the given instance.